yogeshojha/rengine/README.md

 ## License

-Distributed under the GNU GPL v3 license License.
+It is distributed under the GNU GPL v3 license License.
 See [LICENSE](LICENSE) for more information.

 ## Acknowledgements and Credits
 reNgine is just a pipeline of recon. reNgine would not have been possible without the following individuals/organizations.